Kate Daudy: 2016/2017

 Astronauts of Inner Space (2016) at 50 GOLBOURNE represented a collaboration with Italian designer Paola Petrobelli and Swiss sound artist Philippe Ciompi, evoking William Burroughs' 'inner space', where the conscious and the unconscious combine to provoke memories and thoughts from the observer and to celebrate a full absorption into the living of everyday life.

 In 2016 she was designated by ONUART and commissioned to work on a used UNHCR refugee tent provided to her, through their introduction, by the United Nations High Commission for Refugees (UNHCR).
 The tent has since travelled and has been shown (as "Am I my brother's keeper?") in venues around continental Europe and the United Kingdom, including the Flagey Building in Brussels, the Iglesia del Seminario and the Hay Festival in Segovia, the Chiesa Santa Rosalia in Palermo, the Migration Museum, the School of Oriental and African Studies, the Saatchi Gallery, and St Paul's Cathedral in London, and the Edinburgh Festival.

 The research in which Daudy engaged for the purpose of the refugee tent led to a series of new chapters in her work, inspired by the people she encountered - both refugees and those individuals connected to them.
 Daudy embarked upon a prolific campaign of written interventions in public and private places, across Europe, the UK and the Middle East, conveying positive, thought-provoking messages and ideas.
 She has written across more than 250 places, from tree stumps to prestigious museums, rubbish bins, fire hydrants, world-famous restaurants, bus shelters, greasy spoons, grocery shops, a refugee registration centre, youth centres, libraries, schools and street corners.

 With the support of UNHCR, Daudy has written messages of bravery and hope that come directly from the Syrian refugee camps in Jordan.
 Her writing is impermanent.
+She organised a public lecture series at Saint Paul's Cathedral as a part of "Am I my brother's keeper?" featuring Including Hannah Watson, Joe Boyd, Katherine Greig, Vanessa Redgrave, Alix Fazzina, and Marina Warner.

+Daudy's drive towards confronting the refugee crisis was the topic of "Clear Blue Skies", a film created by Odessa Rae and supported by the UNCHR, the Metropolitan Museum of Art, Central Park, Grand Central Station, and Ground Zero.

 In 2016/2017 her show, This is Water, an open-air display at Yorkshire Sculpture Park, referred to an essay by David Foster Wallace which alludes to how easy it is to forget what is ‘hidden in plain sight all around us.